evryn/laravel-toman/docs/install.md

 > There is an example project using Laravel Toman you can find at [evryn/laravel-toman-example](https://github.com/evryn/laravel-toman-example).
-It contains payment code and few key tests.
+It contains a payment implementation and few critical tests.

 # Requirements